OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 **Notice and Procedure for Making Claims of Copyright Infringement**

-If you believe that your work has been copied in a way that constitutes copyright infringement, please submit your complaint using our online form form.
+If you believe that your work has been copied in a way that constitutes copyright infringement, please submit your complaint using our online form .
 We respond quickly to the concerns of rights owners about any alleged infringement.

 If you prefer to submit a report in writing, please provide us with this information: